cwoodruff/book-aspnet-htmx/Chapter21/chapter21.md

 ---
 order: 19
 icon: stack
-label: Chap XX -
+label: Chap 21 - Building a Dashboard with htmx
 meta:
-title: ""
+title: "Building a Dashboard with htmx"
+visibility: hidden
 ---
-# XX
+# Building a Dashboard with htmx

 ![]()